 As I step outside the front door at 4.30pm, on my way to the washing line, I catch my breath.
 The sky above the tops of the pine trees is such an intense blue that I’m squinting, even with my back to the sun which is already casting long shadows across the lawn.
-Although it’s mid-November, the air is thick with a warmth more redolent of September.
+Although it’s autumn in Portugal, in mid-November the air is thick with a warmth more redolent of September.
 I peel off my fleece, open the front door, and throw it back inside.
 At the washing line I can hear the rapid clacking of stork bills and I squint into the horizon, narrowing my eyes until the electricity pylon in the fields beyond the farm comes into view and with it, the silhouette of two birds in their lofty nest, necks arched, beaks held high towards the heavens.
 By the side of the dirt patch over which the washing line is strung, a couple of sheep are foraging amongst the hydrangeas, two fluffy lambs on unsteady legs and uncoordinated feet, dancing in the small clouds of dust their mothers are raising.

 Jack and I can’t remember a year when we had lambs in November, eight so far and at least one more ewe heavily pregnant.
 Last spring we had a surfeit of male lambs who, when they got to around six months of age, had to be given to a neighbouring farmer as they had begun to noisily head-butt each other in the sheep shed every evening.
 I guess the threat of competition must have spurred the big old ram into action as a result of which, we now have this baby bonanza.
 Thankfully, most of the newborn this year are females so they’ll be able to stay, augmenting the small flock.